 This page explains the release process of the Prisma ORM, how it's versioned and how to deal with breaking changes that might happen throughout releases.

-Prisma releases typically happen every two weeks.
+Prisma releases typically happen every three weeks.
 Note that this is not a hard rule – releases might be postponed for internal reasons.

 A release can include products or features at different maturity levels.
 Maturity level describes a product or feature's completeness and what users can expect in terms of breaking changes.

 Note: As of version 2.13.0, 'Experimental' is no longer part of the product maturity scale.

 If a feature or product is Early Access: